tvanesse/compdaysrecorder/README.md

 If you are running **Ubuntu 13.04 or higher**, the packet has been updated and you can simply run ```sudo apt-get install python-matplotlib```.

-In order to make sure you have the right version, open a terminal and do
+In order to make sure you have the right version, open a terminal and type

 ```
 $ python